mkarner07/mkarner07.github.io/_posts/2023/2023-12-10-The-Psychology-of-Choice.md

 Preference reversal describes the fact that decisions depend in part on the context in which they are made.

-As an example, Kahnemann cites a study in which donations are collected for (i) dolphins and (ii) farm workers.
+As an example, Kahneman cites a study in which donations are collected for (i) dolphins and (ii) farm workers.

 Viewed independently of each other, people are willing to donate more for dolphins.
 However, when the questions are asked simultaneously, this is reversed: people tend to donate more for farm workres than to dolphins.